Rising above Roanoke Park, this mid-century home has long been a conversation starter

 The inside is just as interesting as the exterior.

-“The interior of the house is yacht-like or aeronautical,” says Scott Lane, a KCmodern board member, whose organization is all about preserving and educating the public about Kansas City’s modern architecture.
+“The interior of the house is yacht-like or aeronautical,” says Scott Lane, founder of KCmodern and past board president for 18 years, and whose organization is all about preserving and educating the public about Kansas City’s modern architecture.

 There are many personal elements in the home that Yanda intentionally added, Lane says.
 For example, because he was an amateur guitarist, Yanda designed the “dome” space for its good acoustics.
 On the main floor, there is a sunken living room, a kitchen, two auxiliary bedrooms and a stairs that lead down to the primary bedroom and bathroom.
 The home became known as the “Four Seasons House” because of its innovative glass features and open floor plan.